DulceWRLD/DirectedStudy/Tutorial/Tutorial.md

 ## SETUP
 Connect your knx/ip interface
 Start up ETS
-Make the project by hitting make new project
+Make the project by hitting the button that says "+New Project"

 You should now see a screen to make your project

 Make sure the settings are the same as this screen:
 <img src= "/Tutorial/Images/ProjectScreen.png">